AdithyaAjeesh/AdithyaAjeesh/README.md

 I Am Experianced in
 Flutter,
 Dart,
-Rest,
-Firebase,
+Rest API,
+Firebase and
-Provider and
+Provider
-Get x.

 <!--
 **AdithyaAjeesh/AdithyaAjeesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.